owntracks/recorder/README.md

 ## Packages

-We create packages for releases for a number of distributions.
+We create packages for releases for a few distributions.
 Please note that these packages depend on libmosquitto1 from the [Mosquitto project](http://mosquitto.org/downloads).

 Binaries (`ocat`, `ot-recorder`) from these packages run setuid to user `owntracks` so that they work for all users of the system.
-Note that, say, certificate files you provide must therefore also be readable by `owntracks`.
+Note that, say, certificate files you provide must therefore also be readable by the user `owntracks`.

 ### Installing on Centos 7